MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v2.0.3/New-AzureRmResourceGroup.md

 ### -Location
 Specifies the location of the resource group.
-Specify an azure_2 data center location, such as West US or Southeast Asia.
+Specify an Azure data center location, such as West US or Southeast Asia.
 You can place a resource group in any location.
-The resource group does not have to be in the same location your azure_2 subscription or in the same location as its resources.
+The resource group does not have to be in the same location your Azure subscription or in the same location as its resources.

 To determine which location supports each resource type, use the Get-AzureRmResourceProvider cmdlet with the *ProviderNamespace* parameter.